 Font and Colors

-The broadcaster uses one logo for all channels.
+The broadcaster uses a single logo for all its channels.
 The last two redesigns have allowed her to ditch the formal style in favor of playful elements.
-Remarkably, the design was done by ITV specialists with a little help from freelancers.
+Remarkably, the design was created by ITV specialists with some assistance from freelancers.
 Professional agencies were not involved in the process.

-The developers have made it so that the name was written in asymmetric lowercase letters.
-No fonts were used: the style “I,” “t,” and “v” does not look like any standard lettering.
+The developers have set the name to be written in asymmetric lowercase letters.
+No fonts were used; the style “I,” “t,” and “v” does not resemble any standard lettering.

 The logo, like a chameleon, changes colors depending on the background.
-The basic version features a discreet color scheme: a combination of blue, dark blue, and gray.
+The basic version features a discreet color scheme consisting of blue, dark blue, and gray.